Proto:Sonic Adventure (Dreamcast)/AutoDemo

 - Sonic can lean left or right when standing on sloped surfaces in this version.
 In the final, he can only lean forward or backward.

-- The action/animation list the characters is different than the final.
+- The action/animation list for the characters is different than the final.
 As an example, Sonic's Free move is 73, whereas in the final it's 83.

 - Upgrades are very unfinished - the only implemented upgrade is Sonic's Light Speed Attack.
 Knuckles, Amy, and Gamma's Shovel Claw, Warrior Feather, and Jet Booster abilities respectively are part of their default movesets.
 The existing upgrade does not attach any extra models to Sonic like the ones in the final game do.